Browse Integrations & API

 Single sign-on (SSO) with Microsoft Entra ID

-Enable SSO for the ScoutDNS Admin Console via Microsoft Entra ID.
-Existing Admin, Service Desk, and Viewer accounts authenticate through Entra; Super Admin and Org Operator stay local for break-glass access.
+Enable SSO for the ScoutDNS Admin Console via Microsoft Entra ID, with Super Admin and Org Operator staying local for break-glass access.

 ScoutDNS supports single sign-on through Microsoft Entra ID (formerly Azure AD), using OpenID Connect (OIDC) for secure communication.
 Once enabled, Admin, Service Desk, and Viewer accounts authenticate through Entra; only Super Admin and Organization Operator roles continue to use local logins.